DavyJonesLocker/ember-appkit-rails/README.md

   * `--array` - Used to generate an `Ember.ArrayController`.
   * `--object` - Used to generate an `Ember.ObjectController`.
   * `--skip-route` - When present a route will not be generated.
-  * `--ember-path` - This is the root path to be used for your Ember application.
-Default value: `appkit/`.

 * `ember:scaffold NAME [ATTRIBUTES]`